ThePanGuy/Rock-Paper-Scissors-Maven/README.md

     * `MoveStrategy`: Interface for player behavior.
     * `Player`: Represents a participant in the game.
 It *composes* a `MoveStrategy` to decide its moves, and it delegates behavior updating to its strategy.
 It manages its identity (`name`).
     * `RockPaperScissorsGame`: The main application class (dev.pantelis.rps.app) that orchestrates the entire simulation, including the game loop, round-by-round logic, and overall scorekeeping.
-* **Logging:** Utilizes the SLF4J API (`org.slf4j.Logger`) to abstract away the logging implementation, which is Logback (`ch.qos.logback.classic`).
+* **Logging:** Utilizes the SLF4J API to abstract away the logging implementation, which is Logback.
 This allows easy switching of logging backends in the future.

 ## Strategies Implemented